Wilson Júnior (footballer, born 1976)

-Wilson Raimundo Júnior (born 27 October 1976), known as Wilson Júnior, is a Brazilian football manager and former player who played as a goalkeeper.
-He is the current manager of Santo André.
+Wilson Raimundo Júnior (born 27 October 1976), known as Wilson Júnior, is a Brazilian football coach and former player who played as a goalkeeper.

 Biography

 In December 2003 he left for União Barbarense.
 He also played for Steaua București In mid-2004 he left for Atlético Sorocaba.
 Wilson re-joined Barbarense in April 2005.

 Wilson Júnior left for Portuguese side Naval in August 2005.
 In 2007–08 Portuguese Liga, he was the first choice and competed with Pedro Taborda.

 In 2008–09 season he left for Inter Baku, he was the backup of Svilen Simeonov.

 Career statistics

 1Unknown appearances in 1999 Campeonato Paulista.

 2Unknown appearances in 2003 Campeonato Paulista Série A2.

 3Unknown appearances in 2004 Campeonato Paulista.

 4Unknown appearances in 2004 Copa FPF.

 5Unknown appearances in 2005 Campeonato Paulista.

 6appearances in 2009 Commonwealth of Independent States Cup.